marklogic-community/smart-mastering-core/_pages/docs/custom-action.md

 # Custom Match Actions

-Smart Mastering provides two out-of-the-box matching action, merge and notify.
-Merging runs the merge process and notify creates a notification about the matching documents.
+Smart Mastering provides two out-of-the-box matching actions, merge and notify.
+The merge process combines two or more documents and archives the originals; the notify action creates a notification document listing the matching documents.

 If you want to create a custom action, to do something other than merging or notifying, you can do so by implementing your own action in a function.